 The US economy showed surprising vigour in 2023, illustrated by +2,5% yearly annual growth driven by the resilience of household consumption and the good figures of business investment.
 Thus, we have gradually ruled out the event of a recession induced by the cumulative monetary tightening.
 Despite a slowdown (+0.3% q/q v. +0.8% in Q4 2023), the GDP has expanded again in Q1 2024, driven by contributions from household consumption and investment.
 Our baseline scenario implies a +2.5% rate of growth for 2024, enabled by the very positive carryover effect from 2023 and an expected increase in real incomes.
-While the inflation peak was reached in mid-2022, Q1 2024 data have raised some concerns before an improvement in Q2.
-We forecast inflation to stand at +2.8% y/y in Q4 2024.
-This picture paves the way for a modest easing of its monetary policy by the Fed, which could start cutting rates progressively as the end of the year, with one rate cut in 2024.
+While the inflation peak was reached in mid-2022, Q1 2024 data had raised some concerns before the disinflation path resumed in Q2.
+We forecast CPI inflation to stand at +2.5% y/y in Q4 2024.
+This picture, together with the softening of the labour market, paves the way for the Fed to start easing its monetary policy by in September, before proceeding with another cut in December.
+The target range would thus end the year at +4.75% - +5.0 %.